 Data vs Information

 Since the people in the modern world use the terms data and information very often and interchangeably at times, it is quite useful to know the difference between data and information.
 There are certain terms of the English language that we take for granted and use interchangeably without knowing the correct usage of these words.
-Two such terms are data and information, used in every day life and substituted for one another as we please.
-However there is a significant difference between the two words which requires clarity for even those whose first language is English.
+Two such terms are data and information, used in everyday life and substituted for one another as we please.
+However, there is a significant difference between the two words which requires clarity for even those whose first language is English.
 Data are the facts and statistics collected in the raw form for reference or analysis whereas information is processed data.

 Information is processed data that becomes of use to someone as raw data on its own does not provide the kind of information that can be used for beneficial purposes.
-Information is meaningful, relevant and helps the user develop an understanding of the data that did not provide any coherence or certainty in what it represented.
+Information is meaningful, relevant and helps the user to develop an understanding of the data that did not provide any coherence or certainty in what it represented.
+When researchers input data and then form correlations between the data and variables they have, this provides them with certain relationships between variables that are known as information.

-Though the two terms are used interchangeably and there may be certain difficulty explaining the difference between the two.
-The major distinction lies in the fact, that something that cannot be explained and is presented as a fact is data, whereas data that can be explained is termed information.
-Data is frequently obtained as a result of observations that are recorded for example the top speed of different kinds of car.
+• Data is frequently obtained as a result of observations that are recorded.
+For example, the top speed of different kinds of car.
 On their own, these numbers will not mean anything until they are properly listed against the name of the cars in which case the previously present raw unorganized data becomes the organized and meaningful information.